audhalbritter/Three-D/README.md

 forb, woody) and biogeographic affinity based on information given in Lid & Lid (2010).
-Specifically, species reported to be present in the Nemoral but lacking from the Low- Mid- or High Alpine are classified as “lowland,” species present in the Alpine but lacking from the Nemoral to South Boreal are classified as “alpine,” whereas all other species (i.e., species that span the gradient from Nemoral to Alpine zones) are classified as “generalist.”
+Specifically, species reported to be present in the Nemoral but lacking from the Low- Mid- or High Alpine are classified as “lowland”, species present in the Alpine but lacking from the Nemoral to South Boreal are classified as “alpine”, whereas all other species (i.e., species that span the gradient from Nemoral to Alpine zones) are classified as “generalist”.

 **Data handling:** After each field season the data was checked vizually by plotting the cover of each species per plot over time using the